airbytehq/airbyte/docs/integrations/sources/kyriba.md

 ## Setup Guide

-### Requirements
+### Prerequisites

+To set up the Kyriba Source connector in Airbyte, you will need the following:

 - Kyriba domain
 - Username
 - Password

-### Obtain the required information from Kyriba

-To obtain the Kyriba domain, username, and password, follow these steps:

-1. Log in to your Kyriba account at [https://signin.kyriba.com/login](https://signin.kyriba.com/login).

-2. Click on your username in the top-right corner and select **Profile** from the drop-down menu.

-3. Under the **API Access** section, take note of the following:
+You have to reach out to Kyriba to obtain these credentials or access them from your existing account.
+Refer to the [Kyriba Support](https://www.kyriba.com/company/contact/).

+### Step-by-Step Configuration

+1. **Kyriba domain:** Enter the domain of your Kyriba instance.
+It should follow the pattern `subdomain.kyriba.com`.
+You can find this in your browser's address bar when you are logged into your Kyriba instance.
+The domain will look like `https://yoursubdomain.kyriba.com`, where `yoursubdomain` should be replaced with your actual subdomain.

+2. **Username:** Enter your Kyriba account username that will be used for API access.
+This is the same username you use to log into your Kyriba account.

-   - Kyriba Domain: This is the URL used to access your Kyriba account.
-For example, `demo.kyriba.com`.
+3. **Password:** Enter your Kyriba account password associated with the provided username.
+This is the same password you use to log into your Kyriba account.
-   - Username: Your Kyriba account's username, used for API authentication.
-   - Password: Your Kyriba account's password, used for API authentication.

-If you still have difficulty obtaining the required information, you can reach out to Kyriba support by creating a ticket in the [Kyriba Client support portal](https://login.kyriba.com/kyribaservice/login.asp).

-### Configure the Kyriba Source in Airbyte

-Once you have obtained the required information from Kyriba, enter it into the Airbyte Connector configuration form:

-- **Domain**: Enter the Kyriba domain you obtained in the API Access section of your Kyriba profile.
-- **Username**: Enter the Kyriba username you obtained in the API Access section of your Kyriba profile.
-- **Password**: Enter the Kyriba password you obtained in the API Access section of your Kyriba profile.
-- **Start Date**: Enter the date the sync should start from, in the format `YYYY-MM-DD`.
-For example, `2021-01-10`.
+4. **Start Date:** Specify the start date for the data synchronization between Airbyte and Kyriba.
+Enter the date in the format `YYYY-MM-DD`.
+This date will represent the earliest records you want to retrieve from Kyriba.

-- **End Date**: (Optional) Enter the date the sync should end.
+5. **End Date (optional):** Specify the end date for the data synchronization between Airbyte and Kyriba.
+Enter the date in the format `YYYY-MM-DD`.
+This date will represent the latest records you want to retrieve from Kyriba.
 If left empty, the sync will run up to the current date.

-The format is `YYYY-MM-DD`.
-For example, `2022-03-01`.
+Once you have filled in the required fields, you can proceed to set up the connection between Airbyte and your Kyriba instance.

 ## Supported Streams
 - [Accounts](https://developer.kyriba.com/site/global/apis/accounts/index.gsp)